 If you had enabled HSTS on your site however, and this user has visited your site before, the browser will remember it should go back to https.
 As the fake site does not have an SSL certificate, the user can’t visit the site and will be safe.

 Browsers will remember this setting for a year, so reverting back to http is difficult (which is by design of course).
-If you want to deactivate HSTS for your site, read this article how to clear it from your browser as well.
+If you want to deactivate HSTS for your site, read this article on how to clear it from your browser as well.

 HSTS preload list

-While HSTS is a good thing, there’s still the situation where the user has never visited your site before.
+While HSTS is a good thing, there’s still a possible situation where the user has never visited your site before.
 In this case, the user could still request your site by http.
 To prevent this, the preload list had been created.
 All sites that are accepted onto this list get preloaded in the browsers that support this.
 So if a user opens your site in his browser, the browser already knows it has to request it over SSL.

 When this setting is enabled, you can submit your site to the preload list by clicking the “submit site” button.

 But take care!
 Do not submit your site without knowing exactly what the consequences are.